 In this process, the investments are disposed of through an initial public offering (so-called IPO) by selling them to other strategic investors (e.g. competing companies) by means of a trade sale.
 It is also conceivable that the founders buy back the VC investors' investment.

-Conflicts of interest between founders and VC investors
+Conflicts of interest between founders and VC investors in Germany

 The happy medium in a VC investment regularly consists of the interests and positions of both sides being adequately reflected in the investment agreements.
-An adequate regulatory approach is often to limit the control rights and approval requirements that hinder the founders too much in their day-to-day business and, in the event of success, to contractually secure the VC investor's financial profit interest to the necessary extent.
+An adequate regulatory approach is often to limit the control rights and approval requirements that hinder the german founders too much in their day-to-day business and, in the event of success, to contractually secure the VC investor's financial profit interest to the necessary extent.

-Experience shows that despite a tight control density and an exaggerated system of sanctions, an investor cannot save his investment anyway in case of failure of a start-up.
+Experience shows that despite a tight control density and an exaggerated system of sanctions, an investor cannot save his investment anyway in case of failure of a german start-up.
 The investor's perspective should rather be to secure his financial participation in a "flying" start-up.
 The participation contract should therefore not degenerate into a control instrument that disproportionately restricts the founders' radius of action.

 The deal of any venture capital investment is that the founders invest commitment and time while the investors provide capital to the founders.
 Since an investor generally makes advance payments, he wants to contractually guarantee the founders' commitment, especially that they will not simply stop working.

-Shareholder disputes in start-up companies
+Shareholder disputes in german start-up companies

-Special designs of participation agreements with oversized bad leaver mechanisms can put founders and managers of young companies under too much financial pressure.
+Special designs of participation agreements with oversized bad leaver mechanisms can put founders and managers of young german companies under too much financial pressure.
 With regard to the control and exclusion provisions in the participation agreements, the parties concerned should always check whether they comply with the highest court rulings.
-According to the Federal Court of Justice, the regulatory mechanisms transposed from Anglo-American law into German law cannot always be reconciled with the protection of minorities and shareholders enshrined in German company law.
+According to the Federal Court of Justice, the regulatory mechanisms transposed from Anglo-American law into german law cannot always be reconciled with the protection of minorities and shareholders enshrined in German company law.

 In every shareholder dispute, all sides should first seek an out-of-court settlement of the dispute, since start-ups regularly cannot stand up to longer disputes due to often tight budget planning.
 On the investor side, the investment is threatened with a total loss in such a scenario, so that the fund managers are then accountable to their investors.
-The managing founders often even have to fear the civil and criminal law risks of an insolvency delay.
+The managing founders often even have to fear the german civil and criminal law risks of an insolvency delay.